inviqa/harness-docker/UPGRADE.md

 If a security fix is needed for the major version though then the tag will also need updating.

+### console build environment deprecated

+The `services.console.build.environment` attribute is deprecated and may be obsoleted in a future release.

+It is recommended instead to use `services.console.build.args` instead, which work similarly for image builds, but the variables are not available at runtime anymore.
+If they are needed at runtime then also declare them in `services.console.environment`.

+It should be noted however, the build arguments are still contained within the image metadata so this still wouldn't remove secrets declared this way.

 ## Upgrading from 0.2.x to 0.3.x

 ### Attributes moved